 - Water filter and water purification tablets

 - A written list of important phone numbers to emergency services and family members in case your phone doesn’t work

-- Alternative way to communicate like a CB radio.
+- Alternative way to communicate like a CB radio or long-distance walkie talkie.
 See the Midland 75 822

 - Spare charger for your phone with solar phone charger

 - Cooking pot with pot scourer